 - What do I do if I have questions/challenges?

 Organizations often benefit from skills that SAAS students have as well as the unique point of view of a high school student.
-Students spend approximately 125 hours at the organization.
-For instance, some students participate in projects by doing hands-on technology work, research, materials engineering, presentation development, they build things, they help businesses organize or transform systems, they can develop a social media program, among other duties that benefit the business/organization.
+Students participate in a variety of projects including hands-on technology work, research, materials engineering, presentation development, they build things, they help businesses organize and transform systems, or they can develop a social media program, among other duties that benefit the business/organization.